If you need help now, call 111 and clearly tell the operator that your life's in danger. Don't wait.

 - Lifeline: Nationwide 24-hour counselling service – call 0800 543 354

 If you feel like it’s serious but not an emergency, you could talk to your doctor, or a mental health professional (like a psychologist or psychiatrist).
-There are lots of choices, and lots of people who can help.
+There are lots of choices, and lots of people who want to help.